lzd931201/GameSaleHub/README.md

 * Added automated workflow using nodemon.
 * Added routes folder to place Express.js router middleware, where we will handle the HTTP requests.
 * Added views folder, where we will place our EJS templates and HTML files.
+* Added dummy data under ./Server/app/data folder
+* Added EJS webpage partials under ./Server/app/views folder

 ### Manual
 * Make sure you have Node.js installed
 * Run ``` npm install ``` to install all the dependencies before use
 * Under ``` Server ``` folder, run  ``` npm run dev ``` to start the server with nodemon, which will automatically restart the server after any file is changed.

+### TO DO
+* Using EJS as template engine now.
+Just for testing functionality of the server.
+Front end will be replaced with Angular.js.